knpuniversity/symfony2-series/knpu/episode3/json-response.rst

 returns a Symfony Response object.
 So just create a new ``Response`` object and set the JSON as its body.
 It's that simple, stop over-complicating it!

 Test it out by copying the link and adding ``.json`` to the end.
-Hey, beautiful JSON!
+Hello, beautiful JSON!

 .. tip::